Tazmainiandevil/Useful.Extensions/README.md

 dateToCheck.Between(startOfRange, endOfRange);
 ```

-returns true, as the date and time being checked is within the ranges supplied.
+returns true, as the date and time being checked are within the ranges supplied.

 ```csharp
 var dateToCheck = new DateTime(2017, 01, 02, 12, 30, 00);